aws-powertools/powertools-lambda-typescript/docs/features/parser.md

 ### Compatibility with `@types/aws-lambda`

-The package `@types/aws-lambda` is a popular project that contains type definitions for many AWS service event invocations.
+The package `@types/aws-lambda` is a popular project that contains type definitions for many AWS service event invocations, support for these types is provided on a best effort basis.

-Powertools parser utility also bring AWS Lambda event types based on the built-in schema definitions.
+We recommend using the types provided by the Parser utility under `@aws-powertools/parser/types` when using the built-in schemas and envelopes, as they are inferred directly from the Zod schemas and are more accurate.

-We recommend to use the types provided by the parser utility.
-If you encounter any issues or have any feedback, please [submit an issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose).
+If you encounter any type compatibility issues with `@types/aws-lambda`, please [submit an issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose).

 ## Testing your code